-The library includes relevant print materials (some of which are also housed in the studios for easy access), as well as a dedicated library computer, a telephone, and a microphone/camera set-up for conferencing.
+The library includes relevant print materials, some of which are also housed in the studios for easy access.

-The VR Lab includes a computer to power the equipment, a television monitor, and a variety of gaming consoles (XBOX 360, XBOX One, PS3, PS4, and PSVR) and associated game titles.
-VR Equipment includes the HTC Vive, the Oculus Rift, and the PlayStation VR.
+The VR equipment is in studio A and includes a computer to power the equipment, a television monitor, and a variety of gaming consoles (XBOX 360, XBOX One, PS3, PS4, and PSVR) and associated game titles.
+VR Equipment includes the HTC Vive, the Oculus Quest 2, Oculus GO, a Magic Leap, and the PlayStation VR.